mononobi/pyrin/README.md

 # Contribute In Pyrin Development

-You must execute **`scripts/setup/install-dependencies.sh`** first.
+We highly appreciate any kind of contributions to Pyrin development.
+Fork Pyrin and implement a new feature and make a pull request, we'll let you know when your work becomes a part of Pyrin.
-Then open the project in your IDE and create your pipenv environment.
+So, open the project in your IDE and create your pipenv environment.
 Then you could start developing Pyrin.

 # Thanks To JetBrains